ShuaiGe57/pySWATPlus/README.md

 # pySWATPlus
-pySWATPlus is a python package for running and calibrating default or custom SWAT+ projects with python.
+This is a copy of icra/pySWATPlus. the original functions set_beginning_and_end_year and set_warmup were modified to set_simulation_time and set_print_time

 With this package and by providing an existing SWAT+ model, modelers can do the following:
 - Acces the TxtInOut folder used by SWAT+ and navigate through all its files in order to read, modify and write them.